| Marriage Certificate |

 After the death of Casper, Barbara married Charles Burr on April 12, 18874.
 (At the time remarriage was often a necessity for a widow with several children.)
 The Burrs lived in the Town of Concord until 1896, when they moved to Boston where Charles worked as a farm laborer.
 Charles Burr died on January 11, 191510.
-Barbara lived an additional fifteen years, dying on January 20, 19304.
+Barbara lived an additional fifteen years and died on January 20, 19304.

 These pages are our initial attempt to capture the history and genealogy of the Faulring family.
 If you have comments or additional information which would add to this story, please contact us at the following address: